List of stars for navigation: Northern stars

 The 11 northern stars are those with a declination between 30° north and 90° north.
 They are listed in order of decreasing sidereal hour angle, or from the vernal equinox westward across the sky.
 Starting with Schedar in the constellation Cassiopeia, the list includes stars from the constellations Auriga, the Great and Little Bears, Draco, Lyra and Cygnus.
 The two brightest northern stars are Vega and Capella.

 In the star chart to the right, declination is shown by the radial coordinate, starting at 90° north in the center and decreasing to 30° north at the outer edge.
 Sidereal hour angle is shown as the angular coordinate, starting at 0° at the left of the chart, and increasing counter-clockwise.

 Southern stars

 The 18 southern stars are those with a declination between 30° south and 90° south.
 They are listed in order of decreasing sidereal hour angle, or from the vernal equinox westward across the sky.
 Starting with Ankaa in the constellation Phoenix, the list includes stars from the constellations Eridanus, Carina, Crux, Centaurus, Libra, Triangulum Australe, Scorpio, Sagittarius, Pavo, and Grus.
 Canopus, Rigil Kentaurus, Achernar, and Hadar are the brightest stars in the southern sky.

 In the star chart to the right, declination is shown by the radial coordinate, starting at 90° south in the center and decreasing to 30° south at the outer edge.
 Sidereal hour angle is shown as the angular coordinate, starting at 0° at the right of the chart, and increasing clockwise.

+Planisphere

+The Star Finder 2102-D (Weems & Plath, Inc., NSN: 6605-00-129-6526) is a tool for celestial navigators in a form of standard pocket planisphere (its double-sided 8½"-disk star chart includes all the 57 navigation stars) with a set of 9 identifier transparent overlays per each 5°-latitude and one meridians overlay, based on the original Rude Star Finder and Identifier (patented by Gilbert T. Rude in 1920) modified by E. B. Collins and United States Hydrographic Office (Star-Finder 2021-B and 2102-C released in 1940s), and further modified and published by the Simex Instruents, with recent modifications by the Weems & Plath.
+Its use described in The Star Finder Book: A Complete Guide to the Many Uses of the 2102-D Star Finder by David Burch.
+Unlike other pocket planispheres, commonly used in amateur astronomy, the Star Finder 2102-D disk star chart has only dots representing stars positions and size, labeled only with its common names, and no other info (such as constellation lines and names, grids, etc.), making it unusable without overlays set and data table.